-- -Congenital adrenal hyperplasia: non-classical (mild) variants may not present in childhood but during or after puberty.
-In addition to testosterone, multiple other androgens or androgen precursors are elevated, such as - 17-hydroxyprogesterone (OHPG / 17-Hydroxyprogesterone, Serum), often to a greater degree than testosterone. - -Prepubertal girls: analogous to boys, but at lower levels, increased levels of testosterone are seen in precocious puberty. - -Ovarian or adrenal neoplasms: high estrogen values also may be observed, and LH and FSH are low or "normal."
-Testosterone-producing ovarian or adrenal neoplasms often produce total testosterone values greater than 200 ng/dL. - -Polycystic ovarian syndrome: hirsutism, acne, menstrual disturbances, insulin resistance and frequently, obesity form part of this syndrome.
-Total testosterone levels may be normal or mildly elevated and, uncommonly, greater than 200 ng/dL.
+- -Congenital adrenal hyperplasia: Non-classical (mild) variants may not present in childhood but during or after puberty.
+In addition to testosterone, multiple other androgens or androgen precursors are elevated, such as - 17-hydroxyprogesterone (OHPG / 17-Hydroxyprogesterone, Serum), often to a greater degree than testosterone. - -Prepubertal girls: Analogous to boys, but at lower levels, increased levels of testosterone are seen in precocious puberty. - -Ovarian or adrenal neoplasms: High estrogen values also may be observed, and LH and FSH are low or "normal."
+Testosterone-producing ovarian or adrenal neoplasms often produce total testosterone values above 200 ng/dL. - -Polycystic ovarian syndrome: Hirsutism, acne, menstrual disturbances, insulin resistance and, frequently, obesity form part of this syndrome.
+Total testosterone levels may be normal or mildly elevated and uncommonly above 200 ng/dL.